kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 ### Persisting data in GKE ###

-Google Kubernetes Engine will automatically provision a persistent disk for your PersistentVolumeClaim.
-If you want you can read more about it [here](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes)
+Google Kubernetes Engine will automatically provision a persistent disk for your PersistentVolumeClaim - just don't set the storage class.
+If you want you can read more about it [here](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes).

 {% include_relative exercises/3_01.html %}